Gamera vs. Barugon: Theatrical and television

 Gamera vs. Barugon was theatrically released in Japan on 17 April 1966, on a double bill with Daimajin.
 The film underperformed at the Japanese box office and was never released theatrically in the United States.
+In Germany, the film sold 225,000 tickets.

 While attending screenings, Noriaki Yuasa noticed that children were becoming bored and restless during long scenes without monsters.
 Yuasa felt that the film lost its core audience and this inspired him to reveal the monsters earlier and consistently in later films.

 In 1967, the film was acquired by American International Television and released directly to television in early 1968 as War of the Monsters.
 This broadcast was part of a syndication package of kaiju films acquired and released by AIP-TV, which included Majin, the Monster of Terror, Monster from a Prehistoric Planet, and Godzilla vs. the Thing.
 Gamera vs. Barugon was one of the few films featured twice on Mystery Science Theater 3000, the first time as part of the initial KTMA series (episode 4) and again in Season 3 (episode 4), where the hosts commented on the awkward dialogue and Gamera's lack of screen time.